MTOSCentral/Sunflower-eXPress/README.md

-# Meow Tech Open Source Central Series Sunflower Go Edition
+# Meow Tech Open Source Central Series Sunflower eXPress

 **Whats this for?** Managing your family/child's pocket money with ease with a secure system and history functions